pointfreeco/swift-tagged/README.md

 }
 ```

-We update our `sendWelcomeEmail` signature and have another compile time guarantee.
+We can now update `sendWelcomeEmail` and have another compile time guarantee.

 ``` swift
 sendWelcomeEmail(toAddress address: Email)